VoyageGo/VoyageGo/README.md

 - [x] Users can log in with their username and password to access their account.
 - [x] Users can create a new account to start using the app.
-- [x] Users can view personalized location recommendations based on their personality type.
+- [x] Users can view personalized location recommendations based on their travel preferences.
-- [x] Users can view personalized event recommendations based on their interests and past activities.
 - [x] Users can see upcoming challenges or milestones tailored to their preferences.
 - [x] Users can view their current reward points balance.
 - [x] Users can browse all rewards they can redeem with their points.
 - [x] Users can redeem rewards using their points.
 - [x] Users can see their current location on a map for navigation.
+- [x] Users can delete their profile.
+- [x] Users can see all currently available challenges.

 #### Optional Nice-to-Have Stories
-- [X] Users can reset their password if forgotten.
+- [ ] Users can reset their password if forgotten.
-- [X] Users can quickly access favorite locations and events.
+- [ ] Users can quickly access favorite locations and events.
-- [X] Users can view recent activity, such as events they’ve participated in and challenges they’ve completed.
+- [ ] Users can view recent activity, such as events they’ve participated in and challenges they’ve completed.
 - [ ] Users can view recommended challenges based on their preferences or activity.
-- [ ] Users can see all currently available challenges.
-- [ ] Users can mark challenges as completed and earn reward.
+- [ ] Users can mark challenges as completed and earn rewards.
 - [ ] Users can search for specific destinations or attractions on the map.
 - [ ] Users can securely update their password.
 - [ ] Users can change app language and region preferences.